 This definition was created in 1973 by John Kappas, hypnotherapist and founder of the Hypnosis Motivation Institute.

-In the 1950s, Milton H. Erickson developed a radically different technique to hypnotherapy, which has consequently ended up being known as “Ericksonian hypnotherapy” or “Neo-Ericksonian hypnosis.”
+In the 1950s, Milton H. Erickson developed a radically different technique to hypnotherapy, which has subsequently ended up being known as “Ericksonian hypnotherapy” or “Neo-Ericksonian hypnosis.”
 Erickson made use of a casual conversational technique with lots of clients and intricate language patterns and restorative methods.
-This divergence from custom hypnosis and practice of hypnotherapy led some of his associates, including Andre Weitzenhoffer, to challenge whether Erickson was right to identify his technique “hypnosis” at all.
+This divergence from custom hypnosis and practice of hypnotherapy led some of his associates, including Andre Weitzenhoffer, to dispute whether Erickson was right to identify his technique “hypnosis” at all.

 Paul Smith, a qualified and certified clinical hypnotherapist in Sydney Australia, uses Ericksonian hypnotherapy with very good success in his practice in Norwest servicing Sydney and Willoughby, North Willoughby, Roseville, Artarmon, Castle Cove, Lane Cove North, Willoughby East, Chatswood West, Middle Cove, Lane Cove near Chatswood treatment for concerns like stress and anxiety, depression, weight loss, PTSD and other mental health concerns can be managed using psychotherapy and clinical hypnotherapy.

-In the 2000s, hypnotherapists started to integrate elements of solution-focused quick treatment (SFBT) with Ericksonian hypnotherapy that was used to produce treatment that was goal-focused (what the client wished to attain) rather than the more conventional problem-focused technique (spending time discussing the concerns that brought the client to look for aid).
+In the 2000s, hypnotherapists started to integrate elements of solution-focused quick treatment (SFBT) with Ericksonian hypnotherapy that was used to produce treatment that was goal-focused (what the client wished to achieve) rather than the more conventional problem-focused technique (spending quality time discussing the concerns that brought the client to look for aid).
 A solution-focused hypnotherapy session might consist of methods from NLP.

 Cognitive-behavioural hypnotherapy (CBH) is an integrated mental treatment utilising clinical hypnosis and cognitive behavioural treatment (CBT).
 With the use of CBT, in conjunction with hypnotherapy, might lead to higher treatment efficiency.
 A meta-analysis of 8 different kinds of research study revealed: “a 70% higher enhancement” for patients undergoing an integrated treatment to those using CBT just.